United States Public Health Service: Reorganization era

 Between 1966 and 1973, a series of reorganizations and realignments led to the end of the bureau structure.
 The reorganization by 1968 replaced PHS's old bureau structure with two new operating agencies: the Health Services and Mental Health Administration (HSMHA) and the Consumer Protection and Environmental Health Service (CPEHS), with NIH remaining independent and less affected by the organization.
 In 1968, the position of Assistant Secretary for Health was created, supplanting the Surgeon General as the top leader of the Public Health Service, although the Surgeon General was retained in a subordinate role.
 Also in 1968, the Food and Drug Administration, which traced its origins to 1862, became part of the PHS.
 The goal of the reorganizations was to coordinate the previously fragmented divisions to provide a holistic approach to large, overarching problems.

 Additionally, a second wave of hospital closings during 1965–1970 closed the three remaining general hospitals at inland locations along the Mississippi River and Great Lakes, as well as the 19th-century Savannah hospital.
 In addition, St. Elizabeths Hospital and the psychiatric hospitals at Lexington and Fort Worth were transferred to other agencies, and the Galveston hospital was replaced with one acquired by PHS in nearby Nassau Bay.
 This left eight general hospitals plus the National Leprosarium in the system.

 The new agencies came to be seen as unwieldy and bureaucratic, and they would turn out to be short-lived.
 CPEHS was broken up in 1970, as much of it was transferred out of PHS to form the core of the new Environmental Protection Agency.
 Around the same time, the National Institute for Occupational Safety and Health was created out of the former Division of Industrial Hygiene by the Occupational Safety and Health Act of 1970.
 HSMHA was broken up into four successor agencies in 1973.

 Modern period

+Late 20th century

-Since 1973, PHS has encompassed between six and nine operating agencies anchored by NIH, FDA, and CDC.
-The organizational changes since 1973 have been:
+Since 1973, PHS has encompassed between six and ten operating agencies anchored by NIH, FDA, and CDC.
+The organizational changes in the 20th century after 1973 have been: